Book Review: Ghosted By Rosie Walsh

 This book gets a lot of criticism for having a contrived plot, unrealistic characters, and cringe-inducing writing.
 I simply have to disagree.
 From the outside looking in, someone being “ghosted” may seem obsessed, childish, and naïve.
 However, I implore these readers to think back to when they were treated this way (or imagine it, if they have never experienced this) and consider how painfully unyielding this experience truly is.
 Closure is never promised and although people joke endlessly about “ghosting” each other on social media, its wound for some, that may never truly heal.

-“This plot is focused and squeezes its reader into the manic grip of Sarah’s growing insanity, dragging us on a journey that is both obsessive and dryly comical.” —Kristin on Goodreads, July 9, 2018.
+“This plot is focused and squeezes its reader into the manic grip of Sarah’s growing insanity, dragging us on a journey that is both obsessive and dryly comical.”
+(Kristin, 2018)

 I should also say that I typically see plot twists coming from a mile away.
 I’m the kind of reader who has to cover the bottom-half of the page with my hand to keep my eyes from darting down as I read, eager to know whether I’ve figured out the twist just before it happens.
 However, this plot twist shocked me.
 If you think you know where this story is going, you’re wrong.